emposha/PHP-Shell-Detector/README.md

 Changelog
 ---------

+ - 1.64 settings ini file support added(in case that you want to use same settings without code changing), output method rewriten, is_cron fixed, italian translation added (thanks to Marco Saiu)

  - 1.63 new shell recognize mechanizm added, shell signatures updated.

  - 1.62 version of jquery reverted to 1.7.x due bug with jquery ui dialog, new type of files added, shells signatures updated